backdrop-contrib/prod_check/README.txt

 Production check
 ----------------
 1. Extract the prod_check module and place it in /sites/all/modules/contrib

 2. Remove the 'prod_monitor' folder and all it's contents
-3. Open the following files in a text editor:

-  prod_check/prod_check.module
-  prod_check/includes/prod_check.apc.inc

- Look on line 14 or in prod_check.module and change the part that reads '--- change this ---' to (part of) the e-mail address you always use in /admin/settings/site-information when developing a website.
- The reason why this was not added to the settings page is that this will allow you to upload the module to all your sites that need monitoring without needing to adjust this time and again.
- I'm still not sure about this highly unusual approach, so feel free to comment on it in the issue queue.
-Maybe the prod_check settings page is right after all.

- In prod_check.apc.inc, look on line 44 for the part that reads 'password' and change this to a secure password to be able to use the advanced features supplied by this page.
- This will NOT be added to any settings page in any way in order to comply with the licence note at the top of the file.
- Line 66 is the ONLY modification (and frankly in my humble opinion sort of a bugfix) to make the integration of this page possible for prod_check.

-4. Upload the prod_check folder to the websites you wish to check / monitor, enable the module and adjust it's settings using /admin/settings/prod-check.
+3. Upload the prod_check folder to the websites you wish to check / monitor, enable the module and adjust it's settings using /admin/settings/prod-check.

-5. You can check the /admin/reports/status page to verify if the Production check setup described above was executed correctly and no errors / warnings are reported.
+4. You can check the /admin/reports/status page to verify if the Production check setup described above was executed correctly and no errors / warnings are reported.

-6. You can find the result of the Production check module on /admin/reports/prod-check
+5. You can find the result of the Production check module on /admin/reports/prod-check

 Production monitor